Last Updated on

 Tip 5: Cleaning Fungus

 Fungus and mold growth within a binocular can occur when the binoculars are not waterproof and/or fog-proof.
-Fog-proof binoculars are either argon or nitrogen purged to prevent condensation and bacteria from forming within the bino assembly.
+Fog-proof binoculars are either argon or nitrogen purged to prevent condensation and bacteria from forming within the binocular assembly.

 So, if there is evidence of spores such as tendrils, you’re going to need a little more than just water or a lens pen.
 Alcohol, vinegar, dry air, and UV light are the typical remedies to cleaning off fungus.

-However, by the time you start seeing evidence of fungus or mold in your binos, it may be at an advanced stage where it’s already released spores into the tiny niches of the entire inner assemblies of the binocular.
+However, by the time you start seeing evidence of fungus or mold in your binoculars, it may be at an advanced stage where it’s already released spores into the tiny niches of the entire inner assemblies of the binocular.
 This is going to require disassembly of the optic.

 Because it requires disassembly, it’s something we don’t recommend doing yourself.
 Opening the optic automatically voids your warranty – period.
 Secondly, when trying to clean the lenses, you may find you’re unintentionally smearing some of the inner lubricants over the glass.